On the molecules of numerical semigroups, Puiseux monoids, and Puiseux algebras: Molecules of Puiseux Monoids

-Let us proceed to introduce several equivalent characterizations for the molecules of the elementary primary monoid.
-One of such characterizations is based on the concept of maximal multiplicity.
+Before characterizing the molecules of prime reciprocal monoids, let us introduce the concept of maximal multiplicity.
+Let $P$ be a Puiseux monoid.
 For $x \in P$ and $a \in \mathcal{A}(P)$ we define the \emph{maximal multiplicity} of $a$ in $x$ to be